miker704/Strife/patches.md

       - In the add friends page changed the header title of Other Places to Find Friends to Other Places to Make Friends.
       - In the add friends page the search bar to enter a users $TR!F3 tag the place holder is changed from "Username#0000" to "Enter a Username#0000" and the bar is no longer prefilled with "Username#0000" in the state.

+### Other Changes

+- Changed which state for current user information to be extracted from for certain components.

 ---

 New Patch - 10/3/2022 - 10/7/2022